Travel Medical Insurance

 Here’s a new slogan: “Don’t leave the country without it!”

-One of our tsunami-relief teams in Japan required the use of the coverage that we purchased for the team prior to sending them.
-A good bit of expense was mitigated because our team was covered.
+One of our tsunami-relief teams in Japan required the use of the coverage we'd purchased for them, and a good deal of the expense was covered.
 Be sure that you are, too.

-I have used Insurance Services of America for some teams we’ve sent, although there are many good companies that you could use.
+OPC Short-Term Missions has used Insurance Services of America for some teams, although there are many good companies that you could use.

 Learn more about why you need International Travel Medical Insurance.